nebulasio/nebdocs/docs/wiki-using-guide.md

 - [How to use Markdown](https://daringfireball.net/projects/markdown/syntax) by John Gruber
 - [Markdown Guide](https://ia.net/writer/support/general/markdown-guide) by iA Writer

 When you edit pages on Github, you can click "Preview changes" to view the results.
+You can check the building processing [here](https://readthedocs.org/projects/nebdocs/builds/).

 ## Tracking changes